anguswg-ucsb/ingredient-slicer/README.md

 Contributing/Issues:
 -----------------------
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.
+If you find a bug or have an idea for a new feature, please open an issue or submit a pull request :)